agiga-quanta/Neo4j-data-exploration-guide/README.md

 The save option will then show that by saving into neo4j, the entire information of the dashboard will be saved into one node.
 This is great because now when you wishes to share the dataset and what you have visualized, you can send them the entire dataset, allowing others not only to view your dashboard, but also explore more because they have the dataset too.
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219428675-a9b23c80-6121-4259-8a2d-dea9088567b6.png">

-In neo4j desktop, if you open the browser again, and click on database information in the top left, you can see `NeoDash` now is a node here
+In neo4j desktop, if you open the browser again, and click on database information in the top left, you can see `neodash` now is a node here
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219428724-d553ce1d-0569-4210-8b3e-73ee4e764d34.png">

 And others can access the dashboard just by connecting to `neo4j desktop`.